 From iPhone, to Droid, to BlackBerry, to Nexus One, it seems a new mobile device is born every week and employees are trying to put them on corporate wireless networks about 15 minutes after launch!

 How does an organization cope with the risk posed by mobile devices and control their introduction onto enterprise networks?
-In this tip, we examine the role that
+In this tip, we examine the role that network access control (NAC) systems play in the mobile environment.

 Network access control (NAC) policy for mobile devices